insightmind/MORR/.gitlab/issue_templates/Issue.md

 # Relevant links or documents

-(Additional informations about the issue, e.g. through links or document references)
+(Additional information about the issue, e.g. through links or document references)

 # Notes